dequelabs/action-vpat-upload/README.md

 | Name | Description | Default |
 | --- | --- | --- |
-`aws-access-key-id` | AWS access key ID. |
-`aws-secret-access-key` | AWS secret access key. |
+`docs-site-github-token` | GitHub token to access the docs-site repository. |
-`aws-region` | Region of target AWS bucket. |
-`aws-bucket` | Name of target AWS bucket. |
+`docs-site-repository` | GitHub repository containing the docs-site. |
-`product-name` | Name of the product.
-Human-readable.
+`product-name` | Human-readable product name.
 Used to generate a title for the generated HTML document. |
-`product-id` | ID for the product.
-A brief token with no spaces.
-Used to name the object that is uploaded to S3. |
+`product-id` | Brief token that identifies your product.
+This should match the product ID used by the docs site. |
 `vpat-location` | Directory from which the most recent VPAT with be sourced.
 VPATs are expected to be in markdown format. | `vpats`

 ## Developer notes

 * The compiled `dist/` directory is committed to the `main` branch by running `npm run build` locally and committing the changes.
 The pre-commit hook should do this for you.
-* Commits to any branch will trigger the `Test` workflow, which uploads a test VPAT file to S3.
-Download https://s3.amazonaws.com/deque-vpats/test.html and verify that the product name includes "(Created Last)".
+* Since this action's test workflow creates a pull request, it is not configured to run automatically.
+To test this action, push a branch with your changes to GitHub, then trigger the `Test` workflow manually from the Actions view.
+You can then check the pull request that is created to see if the action worked as expected.